chris-tng/blog/_posts/2020-04-06-paper-summary-simclr.md

 categories: [self-supervised]
 ---

-# Paper Summary: A Simple Framework for Contrastive Learning of Visual Representations

 ### Context
 `Unsupervised learning` is a framework for learning a pattern in unlabeled data.
 Traditionally, when we think about unsupervised learning, we think about clustering like K-means, DBSCAN, etc. Until recently, with the advancements of Deep Learning, there has been a renaissance of unsupervised learning: from autoencoder to autoregressive networks, variational autoencoder and generative adversarial networks.
 Even now it is rebranded as `self-supervised learning`.